teejayrulez/genesysTask2/README.md

 ### Explain in simple terms git cherry-pick and the command for it

-Git cherry-pick is apowerful command that enables arbitrary git commits to be picked by reference and appende to the current working HEAD.
+Git cherry-pick is a powerful command that enables arbitrary git commits to be picked by reference and appende to the current working HEAD.
 Cherry picking is the act of picking a commit from a branch and applying it to another.
 Git cherry-pick can be useful for undoing changes.

 #### The Commands